 No

-The Sunset Ridge Trail is rated as Hard difficulty.
-With 792 m of elevation gain over just 3 km, this trail requires good physical fitness and hiking experience.
+The Sunset Ridge Trail is rated as Challenging/Difficult.
+With 774 m of elevation gain over 8.2 km round-trip, this trail requires good physical fitness and hiking experience.
+The exposed ridge sections and rocky scrambling add technical challenges beyond just elevation gain.

-No, the Sunset Ridge Trail is not recommended for beginners or children due to its Hard difficulty rating.
-The steep terrain and significant elevation gain make it challenging even for experienced hikers.
+No, the Sunset Ridge Trail is not recommended for beginners or children due to its Challenging difficulty rating.
+The steep terrain, significant elevation gain, and exposed ridge sections with scrambling make it challenging even for experienced hikers.

 Didn't find your answer?